browzwear/vs-api-documentation/docs/Getting-Started/Understanding-The-API.md

 Add every remote URL that you are using to the whitelist.

 #### htmlroot
-Root to your html resources.
+Root for your html resources.

 ### Example
 ```